Acquisition SaaS

 Verdict

 Reserve manual outbound for your most strategic accounts, where a tailored message makes the difference on a significant deal.
 Use automation to cover broad targets, while keeping enough personalization not to end up as spam.
 The winning setting is not all one or the other: it is clean automation, enriched with manual touches on the accounts that matter.
+Choose manual if your target fits on a list of 50 to 100 high-ticket accounts.
+Choose automated, sparingly, if your target exceeds several hundred prospects and your message is already validated.

 Your tailor-made acquisition plan